dda-derek-wendell/Documentation/_entries/2700_marketo_create_object_fields.md

 ---

->Using the Customer Portal's **Instance Fields** validation tool as a reference, you will now create the fields on the custom objects in Marketo.
-Marketo has a limit of 47 custom fields per object.
+>This step Dodge fields wills be created in each of the custom objects in Marketo.

-In the Customer Portal, click on a custom object name to expand the list of fields.
+In the Dodge Link Portal, click on a one of the custom object names (dodge_Account_c, dodge_Contact_c, dodge_Project_c, dodge_Role_c) to expand the list of fields.

 >The **status** will show with errors until the fields are created and the object is approved.
 {:.warning}